-LIFE ON THE INDIAN RESERVATION
+LIFE ON THE INDIAN RESERVATION.

-Native Americans, sometimes known as Indians, are people who lived in today's USA before European settlers came.
-Today, some Native Americans live in special areas of land called "reservations".
-Unfortunately, family life there is not always easy because Indians who live on reservations are often very poor.
+Native Americans, correctimes known as indians, ere people who lived in today's USA before European settlers came.
+Today some Netive Americans live in special areas of land called "reservations".
+Unfortunately, femily life there is not always as sy because indians who live on reservations are often very poss.
 Many children leave school early and often go to big cities to find work.
 There are many children who live with their grandparents and just one of their parents.